Columbia P&S Assistant Professor, Harris Wang, Receives Presidential Early Career Award for Scientists and Engineers.—By Chris Williams

 Students in certain schools may elect to register for the Pass/D/Fail (P/D/F) or the Pass/Fail (P/F) option in Student Services Online until established deadlines.
 After the deadline, students need approval from their academic or student affairs dean, who can then transmit the request to the Registrar.
-In general, GSAS does not approve requests after the deadline.
+In general, GSAS and SIPA do not approve requests after the deadline.

 Students in Columbia College and the School of General Studies can elect the Pass/D/Fail (P/D/F) option.
 Students in the School of Professional Studies can elect the Pass/Fail (P/F) option.
-Master of Science students in the School of Professional Studies cannot elect to take a class P/F.
+Master of Science students in the School of Professional Studies and PhD students in the school of Graduate Engineering cannot elect to take a class P/F.

 Students in the School of International and Public Affairs, the Graduate School of Arts and Sciences, and undergraduates in the School of Engineering and Applied Science may elect the Pass/Fail (P/F) option which converts grades of D and above to P. For students in these schools, the grade cannot be uncovered.

 Students may not switch their election after the last day to select this grading option for their school.
 The deadlines for each school are listed in the Academic Calendar.
 Law School and Teachers College courses may not be taken for P/D/F or P/F.

 Students in Columbia College, the School of General Studies, and some students in the School of Professional Studies may uncover the letter grade in a course given in an academic term up until the end of the Change of Program Period of the following term in SSOL.
 Graduating students may have earlier deadlines according to school policy.